Have you ever stumbled upon the case of having files (pictures, documents, videos) related to one of your entities?

-Let’s first define our business case.
-For example, we have an e-commerce platform with а modern architecture – REST API and Angular/React.js web application.
-We have products with simple characteristics like name, brand, color, size, price, etc. All those are easy to send as JSON from the web to your REST API.
-But we also have pictures and videos we want to attach to our products, which we want to attach while creating or editing the product.
+First, let’s define our business case.
+Imagine we have an e-commerce platform with а modern architecture – REST API and Angular/React.js web application.
+We have products with simple characteristics such as name, brand, color, size, price, etc. Sending those to your REST API is easy.
+But we also have pictures and videos we want to attach to our products while editing them.

-Depending on the UI, you might have an option to work with all those independently.
-Let’s look at the other option.
+Depending on the UI, you might be able to work with all those independently.
+But let’s look at the other option.
 We have a wizard and all the data is available in the end.
 In this case, we have to follow the Atomicity principle – either all changes are successful or all should be reverted.

 Use Two HTTP Requests – JSON and Binary

-Typically, a standard HTTP request takes one type of data as a body but here we deal with two of them.
-The simplest way to implement our functionality is to send several HTTP requests one after the other.
-First, we send our JSON, then the picture, and lastly the video.
-This is an example order.
-In reality, you may need to send them in a different order, but the idea remains the same.
+Typically, the body of a standard HTTP request contains one type of data.
+Here, though, we’re dealing with two of them.
+The simplest way to implement our function is to send several HTTP requests one after another.
+We send our JSON first, then the picture, and finally the video.
+This is an example -n reality, you may need to use a different order, but the idea remains the same.

 - Simple to implement

-- Synchronization between requests is needed – each request waits for the previous to finish before it is sent.
+- Synchronization between requests is needed – each request is only sent once the previous one is complete.
 Otherwise, you may have racing conditions in the backend – two modifications over the same object at the same time.